dalenewman/JunkDrawer/README.md

 #### Table Name
 By default, Junk Drawer creates a view named after your file (without the extension).
 For example, `colors.csv` is named `colors`.
-If you want to name your table something else, set the `TableName` property in `JunkRequest`.
+If you want to name your view something else, set the `TableName` property in `JunkRequest`.

 #### Configuration